Michael-LightGameFramework/LightGameFrameworkSDL2/demo/grassField/README.md

 ## Versions:
 Base - This program is meant to crash before anything is displayed.
-Use it to determine how many basic items your OS Memory Manager will allow to be created.
+Use it to determine how many basic items your OS Memory Manager will allow to be created before utilizing the Flyweight.
+This is the number you could theoretically display on the screen before you ran out of memory, I won't atempt to guess what the framerate would be like...
+After you've gotten that number, try out FlyWeight as a comparison.

 FlyWeight - Utilize resource sharing in order to save memory and then test how many items can/should be displayed before the game is considered unplayable.
 Set "fps" in flyweight.cpp to change your desired frames per second.
 This will give a general idea of how many items you can place on a level before a massive overhaul must be considered.